-If $left \leq x_w < left + width$ and $bottom \leq y_w < bottom + height$, then the scissor test passes.
-Otherwise, the test fails and the fragment is discarded.
-The test is enabled or disabled using Enable or Disable using the constant SCISSOR_TEST.
-When disabled, it is as if the scissor test always passes.
-If either width or height is less than zero, then the error INVALID_VALUE is generated.
-The state required consists of four integer values and a bit indicating whether the test is enabled or disabled.
-In the initial state, left = bottom = 0. width and height are set to the width and height, respectively, of the window into which the GL is to do its rendering.
-If the default framebuffer is bound but no default framebuffer is associated with the GL context (see chapter 4), then width and height are initially set to zero.
-Initially, the scissor test is disabled.
+The state required consists of four integer values per viewport, and a bit indicating whether the test is enabled or disabled for each viewport.
+In the initial state, left = bottom = 0, and width and height are determined by the size of the window into which the GL is to do its rendering for all viewports.
+If the default framebuffer is bound but no default framebuffer is associated with the GL context (see chapter 4), then with and height are initially set to zero.
+Initially, the scissor test is disabled for all viewports.